orstendium/react-golang-full-stack/README.md

 }
 ```

 This starts a server and listens on port 8080 for connections.
-The app responds with `{Username: <username>}` for requests to the URL (/api/getUsername).
+The app responds with the JSON object `{username: <username>}` for requests to the URL (/api/username).
 It is also configured to serve the static files from **dist** directory.

 ### Concurrently